wrongcoder/janavarro95-Stardew_Valley_Mods/CustomShopMod_Redux_GUI/ReadMe.md

 Basically making a custom shop is as simple as following the formatting in the pre-existsing custom_shops in a new text file.

+You can access these custom shops by pressing a key.
+(The U key by default, which is configurable in the config file)

 Make sure the formatting is correct otherwise you will get errors!

 Have fun with this one!
 I hope to see all of the custom shops that you all put out!